Edinburgh-Genome-Foundry/Flametree/README.rst

 Special rules for ZIP archives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It it not currently possible to modify/delete a file that is already zipped
+It is not currently possible to modify/delete a file that is already zipped
 into an archive (because zips are not really made for that, it would
 be doable but would certainly be a hack).